hassantafreshi/easy-form-builder/readme.txt

 - *Secure File uploads*: Easy Form Builder has secure uploading file method  for **free**.

+- *Open/Closed responses*: Responses(Tickets) can be marked as Open/Closed  from panel of Easy Form Builder.

 **Payment Forms Field of Easy Form Builder**